uberhalit/SekiroFpsUnlockAndMore/README.md

 6. Enable borderless window mode
 7. If you want fullscreen borderless enable `Fullscreen stretch`

-### On 'Disable camera auto rotate on movement':
-This will completely disable the automatic camera rotation adjustments when you are moving.
-This is mostly intended for mouse users, enabling it on non-native windows controllers will not work perfectly (some rotation adjustments will be left) and you will temporary lose the ability to slow-tilt (deadzones).
-Disabling the automatic camera adjustments makes little sense on controllers.
-If you changed your input device or made a mistake while selecting it simply close the utility, delete the `SekiroFpsUnlockAndMore.xml` file and restart the mod.

-### On 'Disable camera reset on lock-on':
-You you press your target lok-on key and no target is in sight the game will reset and center your camera position and disable your input while its doing so.
-Ticking this checkbox will remove this behavior of the game.

 ### To display total death/kill counters in OBS:
 1. Start the game
 2. Load up your save game